Symplectic Representation of Legendre Dynamics: Domain of discourse: Legendre dynamics

 In Appendix~\ref{app:OU_dynamics}, we further demonstrate that Ornstein-Uhlenbeck (OU) dynamics is a special case of Legendre dynamics. \end{remark}

 The Legendre dynamics framework thus captures the structural invariants of the input-side stochastic processes (such as LTI-GPR and OU).
-In the next Section we construct a class of reservoir systems whose internal symplectic structure will later be coupled to these Legendre dynamics through the representation map of our main diagram.
-In this sense, symplectic reservoirs serve as the ``feature-space counterpart" to Legendre dynamics.
+We next identify Legendre duality with Lagrangian graphs in $T^*Q$, and then characterize the Hamiltonian updates that preserve Legendre graphs.
+The characterization serves as the ``representational'' part of the main diagram.
+Concrete neural network realizations are then introduced in Section~\ref{sec:linearHamiltonian_src}